fcosanabria/dotfiles/README.md

 If you want to this automatically just run the script located at `inventory/yourOs`.
 Please make sure to modify the paths according to your machine and needs.

-Most of the instructions you are about to read here, are already implemented on the inventory script for each OS.
+Most of the instructions you are about to read here, are already implemented on the inventory script for each OS.H

 ## Requirements